pritesh-chandra/LogSwift/README.md

 ```

 ## Configuration
-LoggerSwift relies on two additional modules for log levels and log colors:
+LogSwift relies on two additional modules for log levels and log colors:

 - **`LogLevels`**: Define the log levels.
 - **`LogColors`**: Define the colors for each log level.